Leo4j/Amnesiac/README.md

 ### Acknowledgments

-Amnesiac relies on the contributions of various projects for its underlying functionality.
-In the source code of each module, you'll find author and reference link information, ensuring proper attribution to the original creators.
+Amnesiac relies on few other projects for its modules.
+In each module, you'll find reference link information, ensuring proper attribution to the original creators.

 ## Getting Started